Apple Pay Enhancements

-With iOS 10, new features have been added to the PassKit framework that allow card issuers to present their cards from within their own apps.
+With iOS 10 and watchOS 3, new features have been added to the PassKit framework that allow card issuers to present their payment cards from within their own apps.
 The developer can add a

 PKPaymentButtonTypeInStore UIButton to the app's user interface that will display an Apple Pay button for a card.

 PresentPaymentPass method of the PKPassLibrary class can also be used to programmatically display the card.

 New Payment Network Support